proxmox/ceph/ceph/doc/radosgw/config-ref.rst

 ``rgw mime types file``

 :Description: The path and location of the MIME types.
 Used for Swift
               auto-detection of object types.

 :Type: String
 :Default: ``/etc/mime.types``

-``rgw gc max objs``

-:Description: The maximum number of objects that may be handled by
-              garbage collection in one garbage collection processing cycle.

-:Type: Integer
-:Default: ``32``

-``rgw gc obj min wait``

-:Description: The minimum wait time before the object may be removed
-              and handled by garbage collection processing.

-:Type: Integer
-:Default: ``2 * 3600``

-``rgw gc processor max time``

-:Description: The maximum time between the beginning of two consecutive garbage
-              collection processing cycles.

-:Type: Integer
-:Default: ``3600``

-``rgw gc processor period``

-:Description: The cycle time for garbage collection processing.
-:Type: Integer
-:Default: ``3600``

 ``rgw s3 success create obj status``